 Catapult Award Project Details

-Dr. Ranjit Bindra at Yale University studies pediatric glioma, an aggressive type of brain cancer that has a 5-year survival rate of less than 25 percent.
-Dr. Bindra is testing a novel drug in pediatric patients with a specific subtype of glioma (IDH1/2 mutant).
-Because of the inability of cells to perform efficient DNA repair in gliomas where IDH1/2 is mutated, these gliomas are sensitive to inhibition of the PARP protein.
-PARP is involved in repair of DNA damage and its inhibition makes the cancer more sensitive to standard therapies, lowering the dosage needed when used in combination.
-Thus, long-term toxicity can be reduced.
+Dr. Ranjit Bindra studies pediatric glioma, an aggressive type of brain cancer that has a very low 5-year survival rate of less than 25%.
+Dr. Bindra is testing a novel drug in pediatric patients with a specific subtype of glioma that makes it sensitive to chemotherapy by inhibiting the PARP gene that is involved in repairing DNA mutations.
+PARP inhibitors make the cancer more sensitive to standard therapies, lowering the dosage needed and associated long-term toxicity when used in combination with chemotherapy.
 Dr. Bindra’s cutting-edge study can significantly improve long-term survival rates and reduce toxicity in pediatric glioma patients and lead to a potential shift in treatment standards.

-Dr. Bindra, will partner with the Pacific Neuro-Oncology Consortium (PNOC) to administer the clinical trial at 18 pediatric cancer centers in the U.S., enrolling 78 patients.
+Dr. Bindra, will partner with the Pediatric Neurology Oncology Consortium to administer the clinical trial at 18 pediatric cancer centers in the U.S. enrolling 45 patients.
 The study is proposed to take 3 years to complete.
 Dr. Bindra will also collaborate with Teen Cancer America, an advocacy group dedicated to AYA patient survivorship, to share the study’s results.
-Early in May of 2019, Dr. Bindra enrolled the first patient onto his trial through the PNOC clinical site at the University of California, San Francisco.